Whitesnake: Come an' Get It and Saints & Sinners (1981–1982)

 In late 1981, Coverdale retreated to a small villa in southern Portugal to begin writing the band's next album.
-After returning to England, he and the rest of Whitesnake gathered at Nomis Studios in London to start rehearsals.
+After returning to England, he and the rest of Whitesnake gathered at Nomis Studios in London to begin rehearsals.
 However, as Coverdale would later explain: "There wasn't that 'spark' that was usually in attendance.
 It felt more of an effort to be there."
 Micky Moody later stated that by the end of 1981, the band had become tired, partially from "too many late nights, too much partying".
 In an effort to lift their collective spirits, Whitesnake returned to Clearwell Castle in Gloucestershire, where they had recorded Lovehunter.
-Though morale still remained low, the band were able to record the basic tracks for the new album.
-Guy Bidmead replaced producer Martin Birch, who was reportedly too ill to work at the time (Birch did eventually return when recording moved to Britannia Row.).
+Though morale still remained low, the band were able to record the basic tracks for their next album.
+Guy Bidmead replaced producer Martin Birch, who was reportedly too ill to work at the time (Birch did eventually return when recording moved to Britannia Row).
 This exacerbated the band's ever worsening mental state.

 To make matters worse, the band were experiencing financial troubles with Moody recalling: "We weren't making nowhere near the kind of money we should have been making.
 Whitesnake always seemed to be in debt, and I thought 'What is this?, we're playing in some of the biggest places and we're still being told we're in debt, where is all the money going?'."
-Eventually, Moody became fed up with the band's situation and left Whitesnake in December 1981.
+Eventually, Moody became fed up with the situation and left Whitesnake in December 1981.
 The remaining band members blamed the group's management company Seabreeze, headed by Deep Purple's former manager John Coletta, for their financial state.
 According to Bernie Marsden, the band set up a meeting to fire Coletta, but Coverdale failed to show.
-Instead, Marsden, Neil Murray and Ian Paice were informed that Whitesnake had been put on hold and that they were fired.
-Marsden later remarked that "David [Coverdale] decided he would be king of Whitesnake".
-Coverdale asserted that he elected to put the band on hold when his daughter contracted bacterial meningitis.
-He claimed that this gave him courage to cut ties with Coletta.
-Coverdale ended up buying himself out of his contracts, which reportedly cost him over a million dollars.
+Instead, Marsden, Neil Murray and Ian Paice were informed that Whitesnake had been put on hold and that they had been fired.
+Marsden later remarked: "David [Coverdale] decided he would be king of Whitesnake".

+According to Coverdale, his decision to put the band on hold stemmed from his daughter contracting bacterial meningitis.
+This purportedly gave him the courage to cut ties with Coletta; Coverdale ended up buying himself out of his contracts, which reportedly cost him over a million dollars.
 As for the firing of Marsden, Murray and Paice, Coverdale felt they lacked the needed enthusiasm to keep working in Whitesnake.
-Coverdale later stated that it was "a business decision, not personal".
+Coverdale stated that it was "a business decision, not personal".